pingcap/django-tidb/README.md

 - TiDB 5.x (tested with 5.1.x)
 - Django 3.x (tested with 3.2.x)
 - mysqlclient 2.0.3
-- Python 3.6 an newer (tested with Python 3.8)
+- Python 3.6 and newer (tested with Python 3.8)

 ## Testing